mojpalac/mojpalac/docs/books/kotlin_coroutines/kotlin_coroutines.md

 There is a very important rule: Job is the only coroutine context that is not inherited by a coroutine from a coroutine.
-Every coroutine creates its own Job, and the job from an argument or parent coroutine is used as a parent of this new job.There is a very important rule: Job is the only coroutine context that is not inherited by a coroutine from a coroutine.
+Every coroutine creates its own Job, and the job from an argument or parent coroutine is used as a parent of this new job.There is a very important rule:<br>
+**Job is the only coroutine context that is not inherited by a coroutine from a coroutine**.<br>
 Every coroutine creates its own Job, and the job from an argument or parent coroutine is used as a parent of this new job.
 The parent can reference all its children, and the children can refer to the parent.
 This parent-child relationship (Job reference storing) enables the implementation of cancellation and exception handling inside a coroutine’s scope.